Towards Resolving Propensity Contradiction in Offline Recommender Learning: Related Work

-Currently, there are two studies that address the issues related to the conventional propensity-based recommendation methods.
-The first study is by~\citep{bonner2018causal}.
-It proposed an algorithm called CausE, which is a domain adaptation inspired method that introduces a regularizer term on the discrepancy between latent factors obtained from MCAR and MNAR data.
-However, this method, by its design, requires (small size of) MCAR training data, which are generally unavailable.
-Moreover, it uses the idea of domain adaptation in a heuristic manner; there is no theoretical guarantee for the proposed loss function.
-Therefore, our method is more desirable than CausE in terms of the following two points: (i) our method is theoretically refined in the sense that it is designed to minimize the propensity-independent upper bound of the ideal loss function (ii) our method does not use any MCAR data in its training process and thus is feasible in a realistic situation with no MCAR data.
+Currently, there are two studies that address issues related to conventional propensity-based methods.
+Bonner and Vasile~\cite{bonner2018causal} proposed CausE, a domain adaptation inspired method that introduces a regularizer term on the discrepancy between latent factors obtained from MCAR and MNAR data.
+However, this method requires some MCAR training data, which are generally unavailable.
+Moreover, there is no theoretical guarantee for the proposed loss function.
+Therefore, our method is more desirable than CausE in that (i) Our method does not use any MCAR data in its training process and is feasible in a realistic situation with no MCAR data. (ii) Our method is theoretically refined as it is designed to minimize the propensity-independent upper bound of the ideal loss function.

-The other one is by~\citep{ma2019missing}.
-It proposed a propensity estimation method, \textit{1 bit matrix completion} (1BitMC), which does not require MCAR data.
-The authors of~\citep{ma2019missing} constructed the theoretical guarantee for the consistency of the proposed method.
-However,~\citep{ma2019missing} presupposed the use of \textbf{inverse} propensity weighting to debias downstream recommenders; However, it cannot be used when there exists a user--item pair with zero observed probability.
-Furthermore, the experiments in~\citep{ma2019missing} were conducted using only small-size recommendation datasets, i.e., Coat and MovieLens 100k.
-The performance of recommendation methods with 1BitMC were evaluated using only prediction accuracy measures, MSE and MAE.
-From the above discussion, the advantages of our method over the one by~\citep{ma2019missing} are as follows: (i) our proposed method and theory do not depend on propensity score and thus are applicable to the settings where there exists a user--item pair with zero observed probability (i.e., $\iP=0$). (ii) Via comprehensive experiments, we demonstrate that our proposed method performs better than MF-IPS and MF-DR with 1BitMC for both rating prediction and ranking tasks.
+Next, Ma et al.~\cite{ma2019missing} proposed a propensity estimation method, 1BitMC, which does not require MCAR data.
+The authors constructed the theoretical guarantee for the consistency of 1BitMC.
+However, it presupposes the use of \textbf{inverse} propensity weighting to debias downstream recommenders; it cannot be used when there exists a user--item pair with zero observed probability.
+Furthermore, its experiments use only small-size recommendation datasets.
+In addition, the performance of the recommendation methods with 1BitMC was evaluated using only prediction accuracy measures.
+We address the limitations of Ma et al.~\cite{ma2019missing} as follows: (i) Our proposed method and theory do not depend on the propensity score and are applicable to settings where there exists a user--item pair with zero observed probability. (ii) Through comprehensive experiments on some moderately sized datasets, we demonstrate that our proposed method performs better than MF-IPS and MF-DR with 1BitMC for both rating prediction and ranking tasks.